 As the Nation's top-ranked environmental law school, Vermont Law offers students the chance to apply what they learn in the classroom by working in one of the best environmental law clinics in the country: the Environmental and Natural Resources Law Clinic.

-The ENRLC is an in-house clinic that operates as a public interest law office.
-Clinical experience helps students become well-rounded, skilled professionals who can develop arguments and claims from the ground up, explore strategies and options, and develop effective communication with clients, courts, agency officials, scientific experts, and opposing parties.
+The Environmental and Natural Resources Law Clinic is an in-house clinic that operates as a public interest law office, teaching students how to be lawyers by representing clients in need.
+Clinical experience helps students become well-rounded, skilled professionals who can develop arguments and claims from the ground up, explore strategies and options, and communicate effectively with clients, courts, agency officials, scientific experts, and opposing parties.

-First, to provide a high-quality, skills-based educational experience for law students who learn how to become competent, ethical attorneys with expertise in the field of environmental and natural resources law.
+To provide a high-quality, skills-based educational experience for law students who learn how to become competent, ethical attorneys with expertise in the field of environmental and natural resources law.

-pro bono representation for individuals and organizations who could not otherwise afford legal services.
+To provide pro bono representation for individuals and organizations who could not otherwise afford legal services.

-Finally, we work to ensure that laws protecting health and the environment are properly interpreted, implemented, and enforced to prevent and abate environmental problems, and to conserve and restore natural resources for the benefit of this and future generations.
+To ensure that laws protecting health and the environment are properly interpreted, implemented, and enforced to prevent and abate environmental problems, and to conserve and restore natural resources for the benefit of this and future generations.

 Who are we?